section-engineering-education/engineering-education/setting-up-a-wifi-extender-using-a-raspberry-pi/index.md

 ---
 A wifi extender is important in cases where the network is not strong enough past certain ranges.
 This extender can be used in small areas such as an office or home.
 <!--more-->
-The Raspberry Pi Wi-Fi Extender is a low cost and high-power device that can help extend your Wi-Fi network range.
+The Raspberry Pi Wi-Fi Extender is a low-cost and high-power device that can help extend your Wi-Fi network range.
 It mainly establishes its network connection from a Wi-Fi adapter.
 A wifi extender is important in cases where the network is not strong enough past certain ranges.
 This extender can be used in small areas such as an office or home.

 ### Table of Contents
 - [Prerequisites](#prerequisites)